Introduction

 This prevention significantly reduces the financial impact associated with regulatory fines, legal liabilities, and customer compensation.

-E. Improves operational efficiency
+E. Improves efficiency

 This enables streamlined workflows, reduces downtime, and allows employees to focus on their core tasks without constant security concerns.